jmvlangen/modular-method-package/README.md

-# Modular Method sage package
+# Modular Method SageMath Package
 This package provides tools to work with Frey curves and Frey Q-curves and apply the modular method to them.